Lawmakers continue to pass budget bills

 ALBANY, N.Y.
-(NEWS10) -The New York State budget was due several days ago, but has been delayed over revenue negotiations.
-Now, lawmakers are catching up, working to pass bills today.
+(NEWS10) — The New York State budget was due several days ago, but has been delayed over revenue negotiations.
+Now, lawmakers are catching up, working to pass bills Tuesday.

 While some issues like mobile sports betting, excluded worker funding and increased taxes on the wealthy have been negotiated up to the wire, increased funding for infrastructure like Extreme Winter Recovery, CHIPS and PAVE programs has come through.